Convex cocompact actions in real projective geometry: Introduction

-One context where a connection between Anosov representations and convex projective structures has been known for some time is the deformation theory of real projective surfaces, for $G = \PGL(\RR^3)$ \cite{gol90,cg05}.
-More generally, it follows from work of Benoist \cite{ben04} that if a discrete subgroup $\Gamma$ of $G=\PGL(\RR^n)$ \emph{divides} (\ie acts cocompactly on) a strictly convex open subset of $\PP(\RR^n)$, then~$\Gamma$ is word hyperbolic and the natural inclusion $\Gamma\hookrightarrow G$ is Anosov.
+One context where such a connection between Anosov representations and convex projective structures has been known for some time is the deformation theory of real projective surfaces, for $G = \PGL(\RR^3)$ \cite{gol90,cg05}.
+More generally, it follows from work of Benoist \cite{ben04} that if a discrete subgroup $\Gamma$ of $G=\PGL(\RR^n)$ \emph{divides} (\ie acts cocompactly on) a strictly convex open subset $\Omega$ of $\PP(\RR^n)$, then~$\Gamma$ is word hyperbolic and the natural inclusion $\Gamma\hookrightarrow G$ is Anosov.
+In this particular case $\Lambda_{\Gamma}$ is the boundary of~$\Omega$ and $\Lambda_{\Gamma}^*$ is the collection of supporting hyperplanes to~$\Omega$.

-Benoist \cite{ben06} also found examples of discrete subgroups of $\PGL(\RR^n)$ which divide properly convex open sets that are not strictly convex; these subgroups are not word hyperbolic.
-In this paper we study a notion of convex cocompactness for discrete subgroups of $\PGL(\RR^n)$ acting on $\PP(\RR^n)$ which simultaneously generalizes Crampon--Marquis's notion and Benoist's convex divisible sets \cite{ben04,ben03,ben05,ben06}.
-In particular, we show that this notion is stable under deformation into larger projective general linear groups, after the model of quasi-Fuchsian deformations of Fuchsian groups.
-This yields examples of nonhyperbolic irreducible discrete subgroups of $\PGL(\RR^n)$ which are convex cocompact in $\PP(\RR^n)$ but do not divide a properly convex open subset of~$\PP(\RR^n)$.
+Benoist \cite{ben06} also found examples of discrete subgroups of $\PGL(\RR^n)$, acting irreducibly on $\PP(\RR^n)$, which divide properly convex open sets that are not strictly convex, for $4\leq n\leq 7$; these subgroups are not word hyperbolic.
+In this paper we study a broad notion of convex cocompactness for discrete subgroups $\Gamma$ of $\PGL(\RR^n)$ acting on $\PP(\RR^n)$ which simultaneously generalizes Crampon--Marquis's notion and Benoist's divisible convex sets \cite{ben04,ben03,ben05,ben06}.
+While we mainly take the point of view of examining limit sets and convex hulls in projective space, we also show that this notion of convex cocompactness is characterized by the property that $\Gamma$ is (up to finite index) the holonomy group of a compact convex projective manifold with strictly convex boundary.
+Cooper--Long--Tillmann \cite{clt18} have studied the deformation theory of such manifolds and their work implies that this notion is \emph{stable} under small deformations of $\Gamma$ in $\PGL(\RR^n)$.
+We show further that it is stable under deformation into larger projective general linear groups $\PGL(\RR^{n+n'})$, after the model of quasi-Fuchsian deformations of Fuchsian groups.
+When nontrivial deformations exist, this yields examples of nonhyperbolic discrete subgroups which satisfy our convex cocompactness property but do not divide a properly convex open set.

 We now describe our results in more detail.